banklab/banklab.github.io/index.md

 ---

-**23.05.2024** We are hosting Augustin Fragniere, Deputy Director of the [Competence Centre in Sustainability](https://www.unil.ch/centre-durabilite/home.html) at University of Lausanne, for a [BTE seminar](https://www.iee.unibe.ch/studies/lecture_series_in_behavioral_theoretical_and_evolutionary_biology/index_eng.html) entitled "Should academics engage in activism and advocacy?
+**23.05.2024** We are hosting Augustin Fragniere, Deputy Director of the [Competence Centre in Sustainability](https://www.unil.ch/centre-durabilite/home.html) at University of Lausanne, for a [BTE seminar](https://www.iee.unibe.ch/studies/lecture_series_in_behavioral_theoretical_and_evolutionary_biology/index_eng.html) titled "Should academics engage in activism and advocacy?
 Insights from a collective reflection at the University of Lausanne".

 ---

-**21.05.2024** Congratulations to Marco Louro on successfully defending his PhD entitled "Population dynamics of centrosome amplification"!
+**21.05.2024** Congratulations to Marco Louro on successfully defending his PhD titled "Population dynamics of centrosome amplification"!
 Marco was co-supervised by Monica Bettencourt-Dias (Gulbenkian Science Institute) and Claudia.

 ---